Hampton University (HU or Hampton) is a private historically black college and university (HBCU) that’s located in Hampton, Virginia.

 Is Hampton University Test-Optional?

 Hampton University is partly a test-optional school.
 Applicants with a GPA of 3.30 or higher or who rank in the top 10% of their class have the option to decide whether or not to submit their test scores.
-However, for applicants for the academic year 2021 to 2022, test scores need not be submitted.

 Besides the GPA, another number that the admissions officers of most schools consider is an applicant’s test score.